iakhator/sms-app-api/README.md

 - Clone the repository `$ git clone https://github.com/iakhator/sms-app-api.git`
 - Change into the directory `$ cd /sms-app-api`
 - Install all required dependencies with `$ npm install`
-- Create a `.env` file in your root directory as described in `.env-example` file

 ## Set up Database

-- open your terminal and run `psql postgres --u postgres to login into postgres
+- run `psql postgres --u postgres` to login into postgres
 - create a role `CREATE ROLE <username> WITH LOGIN PASSWORD '<password>';`
 - alter the role for the new user `ALTER ROLE djamware CREATEDB;`
 - quit postgres `\q`